Top 10 customer data privacy best practices

 9. Train employees to be diligent

 Employees cannot implement customer data privacy best practices if they don't know best practices to handle a breach.
-With thorough training, employees can learn their organization's policies on cybersecurity best practices and ensures an organization's security approaches are up to par.
+With thorough training, employees can learn their organization's policies on cybersecurity best practices and ensures an organization's security strategy is up to par.

 Trainings should include updates and refreshers to keep employees aware of data privacy best practices as cyber attacks evolve.
 Additionally, security teams should provide real-life security breach examples as blueprints of what not to do, and train employees on ways to protect against such breaches.